rizitis/Athos/README.md

 ![](./IMAGES/Commitsovertime.png)

+Athos is Slackware package builder.
+[README](https://github.com/rizitis/Athos/tree/main/AthOS#readme)<br>
+For example you can use athos to build a full plasma 6 desktop for Slackware.
 ---

 **Here is my way for a Plasma6 and more...
 It is not a fork of anyone but a work from scratch.** <br>